Syriac language: Current status

 Syriac is spoken as the liturgical language of the Syriac Orthodox Church, as well as by some of its adherents.
 Syriac has been recognised as an official minority language in Iraq.
 It is also taught in some public schools in Iraq, Syria, Palestine, Israel, Sweden, Augsburg (Germany) and Kerala (India).

-In 2014, an Assyrian nursery school could finally be opened in Yeşilköy, Istanbul after waging a lawsuit against the Ministry of National Education which had denied it permission, but was required to respect non-Muslim minority rights as specified in the Treaty of Lausanne.
+In 2014, an Assyrian nursery school could finally be opened in Yeşilköy, Istanbul, after waging a lawsuit against the Ministry of National Education which had denied it permission, but was required to respect non-Muslim minority rights as specified in the Treaty of Lausanne.

 In August 2016, the Ourhi Centre was founded by the Assyrian community in the city of Qamishli, to educate teachers in order to make Syriac an additional language to be taught in public schools in the Jazira Region of the Autonomous Administration of North and East Syria, which then started with the 2016/17 academic year.

+In April 2023, a team of AI researchers completed the first AI translation model and website for classical Syriac.